 - 1. Meet with administrator

-- Referral to District Case

-Management or law enforcement
+- 2. Possible referral to District Case Management or law enforcement

 - 3. Possible change of placement

 SCHOOL FEES NOTICE

 FOR FAMILIES OF CHILDREN IN KINDERGARTEN THROUGH SIXTH GRADES [IF YOU NEED HELP IN UNDERSTANDING THIS LETTER, CALL 801-402-2350